-- When something besides the price level affects AS, this shifts AS. - Prices of factors of production: when the price of labor, capital, or land increase, this shifts AS to the left. - Technology: an increase in technology shifts AS to the right. - Business taxes can affect output decisions of firms and shift AS. - Other government regulation.
+- When something besides the price level affects AS, this shifts AS. - Prices of factors of production: when the price of labor, capital, or land increase, this shifts AS to the left. - Business taxes can affect output decisions of firms and shift AS. - Other government regulation on businesses: - Environmental regulations, occupational safety regulations, finance regulations, etc. can affect production costs. - Doesn't imply business regulations are bad (there are costs and benefits), but they usually do affect production costs. - Improvements in technology: shift both LRAS and SRAS to the right. - This is not the most convenient model to use for increases in production possibilities